 Ways to Give

-Charitable Remainder Trusts: A Charitable Remainder Trust is an arrangement in which you irrevocably transfer assets (for example: cash, securities, property) to a trustee during your lifetime.
+A Charitable Remainder Trusts is an arrangement in which you irrevocably transfer assets (cash, securities, property) to a trustee during your lifetime.
 You keep the right to the income from the trust either for your lifetime or for a specified number of years.
-After that time, the assets are transferred to Foundation.
-See your lawyer to discuss this option.
+After that time, the assets are transferred to the Foundation.
+We recommend that you speak to your lawyer to discuss this option.